deedeeh/learning_notes/Readme3.md

 + I done few interview questions today as well.

 ###### Wednesday 13th June
 + Today I worked on interview questions and still have some more to work on until next week.

+###### Thursday 14th June
++ I worked on *Intro to command line and BASH* plus *Intro to Git and Github*.
+I just practised a bit in terminal and refreshed my memory with informations I used to know.